Diving into the Internals of TypeScript: How I Built TypeWiz

 So we now have code that finds all the function declarations and iterates over the parameters, let’s modify the source code to report their values.

 Originally, I thought that modifying the AST and adding the new code would be the best way to go.
 There is even a project called ts-emitter, that claims to do that, even preserving the original formatting of the source code.
-However, it seems like it has some corner cases and bugs, so I decided to google for alternatives, and found this comment from
+However, it seems like it has some corner cases and bugs, so I decided to google for alternatives, and found this comment from Daniel Rosenwasser.
+Then, I remembered that the TSLint project has an auto-fix option, where it automatically corrects styling issues found in your code, such as a missing semicolons, so I went to see how they implemented it.

 Their method is quite simple and pretty much fool-proof: they just create an array of “replacements”, each a combination of a position in the source file and text to insert at that position.
 Then, once they have all the replacements, they sort them by descending order, so that changes at later positions in the file occur first so they don’t affect the offsets of the next replacements.
 For the purposes of Type Wiz, we’re only interested in insertion, but it’s good to note that TSLint also removes or replaces text using this method, hence the name “replacements”.